apollographql/router/NEXT_CHANGELOG.md

 ### Do not nullify the entire query if the root operation is not present ([PR #1674](https://github.com/apollographql/router/issues/1674))

-if a root field was not returned by the subgraph (example: when there's an error), we should not nullify the entire data objet.
+If a root field was not returned by the subgraph (e.g., when there's an error) we should not nullify the entire data object.
 Instead, it's the root field that should be null (unless it is non nullable).

 By [@Geal](https://github.com/Geal) in https://github.com/apollographql/router/pull/1674

 ### Propagate graphql response regardless of the subgraph HTTP status code. ([#1664](https://github.com/apollographql/router/issues/1664))

 Subgraph service calls used to return an error when the received HTTP status code isn't 200.
-There's however no mention in the GraphQL specification that leads us to assume any intent behind the HTTP status code returned by a GraphQL server.
+There's, however, no mention in the GraphQL specification that leads us to assume any intent behind the HTTP status code returned by a GraphQL server since the GraphQL specification is transport agnostic.

-This commit removes our HTTP status code check in the subgraph_service.
+This commit removes our HTTP status code check in the `subgraph_service`.

 By [@o0Ignition0o](https://github.com/o0Ignition0o) in https://github.com/apollographql/router/pull/1664